Dagger linear logic for categorical quantum mechanics: Linearly distributive categories

 An LDC in which every object has a chosen left and right linear dual, respectively $(\eta{*},\epsilon{*}): A^{*} \dashvv A$ and $({*}\eta,{*}\epsilon): A \dashvv \!~^{*}A$, is a {\bf $*$-autonomous category}.
 In the symmetric case a left linear dual gives a right linear dual using the symmetry: thus, it is standard to assume the existence of just the left dual with the right being the same object with the unit and counit given by symmetry (as above).

-Just as compact LDCs are linearly equivalent to monoidal categories so compact $*$-autonomous categories are linearly equivalent to a compact closed categories.
+Just as compact LDCs are linearly equivalent to monoidal categories so compact $*$-autonomous categories are linearly equivalent to compact closed categories.
 The equivalence is given by ${\sf Mx}_\uparrow$ which spreads the par onto two tensor structures (or, indeed, by ${\sf Mx}_\downarrow$ which shows how to spread out a compact closed structure on the tensor).

-In a symmetric $*$-autonomous category the left dual is always canonically isomorphic to the right dual.
+In a symmetric $*$-autonomous category the left dual of an object is always canonically isomorphic to the right dual.
 Moreover, even in non-symmetric $*$-autonomous categories, it is often the case that the two duals are coherently isomorphic: